 Difference Between Night Sights and Fiber Optic Sights

-Fiber optic sights don’t bend light (refraction), instead, it bounces light (reflection).
-That means, in order for your fiber optic sights to work, there has to be light available.
+Fiber optic sights don’t bend light (refraction); instead, it bounces light (reflection).
+That means, for your fiber optic sights to work, there has to be light available.

 However, night sights are intended to work when there’s no light available.
 Tritium night sights use radiation and are more expensive than fiber optic sights too.

 RMRs sights for pistols are becoming increasingly popular amongst shooting enthusiasts, police, and military personnel alike.
 An RMR sight is essentially a reflex sight that mounts on a pistol and acts as a rapid aiming device.
 In short, these are pistol red dot sights.